tinaaa071/Case-Study-ppt/slides.md

 <!--
 In this project, I also used Storybook to manage components.

-Storybook really improves collaboration between designers and developers, making sure design and development stay consistent.
+It improves collaboration between designers and developers, making sure design and development stay consistent.

 For example, in the interface, we can copy styles directly, input data to see more detailed settings, and check the code used by components.